This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-• Melt the butter in a 12-inch skillet over medium-low heat.
+- Melt the butter in a 12-inch skillet over medium-low heat.2 tbsp unsalted butter

-• Thaw the puff pastry overnight in the refrigerator.
-Working with one sheet at a time, roll out on a floured surface to 11 by 13 inches.
-Place each piece of pastry on a parchment-lined baking sheet.
-With a sharp knife, make a line around the perimeter of each pastry ½-inch in from the edge, making sure not to cut through the pastry.
+- Prepare the puff pastry: On a lightly floured surface, roll out to 11 by 13 inches.
+Transfer the pastry to a parchment-lined baking sheet.
+With a sharp knife, make a line around the perimeter of each pastry ½-inch in from the edge, making sure not to cut through the pastry.1 sheet prepared puff pastry

-• Bake in the preheated oven until the cheese is melted and the pastry is puffed, 20 minutes.
+- Bake in the preheated oven until the cheese is melted and the pastry is puffed, 20 minutes.
 Remove from oven and cool 5 minutes.
-Slice into pieces and serve.
+Drizzle with honey and slice into pieces.1 tbsp honey

 Video